-What To Do If You Believe You Have Experienced Discrimination or electronically as directed on the CRC Web site at www.dol.gov/crc.
+What To Do If You Believe You Have Experienced Discrimination If you think that you have been subjected to discrimination under a WIOA Title I-financially assisted program or activity, you may file a complaint within 180 days from the date of the alleged violation with either: The recipient's Equal Opportunity Officer (or the person whom the recipient has designated for this purpose); or electronically as directed on the CRC Web site at www.dol.gov/crc.
 If you file your complaint with the recipient, you must wait either until the recipient issues a written Notice of Final Action, or until 90 days have passed (whichever is sooner), before filing with the Civil Rights Center (see address above).
 If the recipient does not give you a written Notice of Final Action within 90 days of the day on which you filed your complaint, you may file a complaint with CRC before receiving that Notice.
 However, you must file your CRC complaint within 30 days of the 90- day deadline (in other words, within 120 days after the day on which you filed your complaint with the recipient).
 If the recipient does give you a written Notice of Final Action on your complaint, but you are dissatisfied with the decision or resolution, you may file a complaint with CRC.
 You must file your CRC complaint within 30 days of the date on which you received the Notice of Final Action.